dCache/dcache/docs/TheBook/src/main/markdown/install.md

     dcache.layout=mylayout

+This entry in **/etc/dcache/dcache.conf** will instruct dCache to read the layout file **/etc/dcache/layouts/mylayout.conf** when starting up.

 In the same file you may specifiy the logging level:

     dcache.log.level.events=info

-This entry in **/etc/dcache/dcache.conf** will instruct dCache to read the layout file **/etc/dcache/layouts/mylayout.conf** when starting up.

-These is in example layout file available **/usr/share/dcache/examples/layouts/single.conf**.
-The first lines of are:
+There is an example layout file available at **/usr/share/dcache/examples/layouts/single.conf**.
+Looking at its first lines can serve as an example for the notation defined above:

     [dCacheDomain]
     [dCacheDomain/admin]